saraho4237/BGC_survey_analysis/README.md

 ## Future Direction

-With more time I would like to:
+In the future I would like to improve this model/expand upon this project by:
-* Use grid searching to optimize random forest hyper-parameters for better model selection (vs. using the same hyper-parameters for all models).
+* Using grid searching to optimize random forest hyper-parameters for better model selection (vs. using the same hyper-parameters for all models).
-* Try different classifiers besides random forests (logistic regression, gradient boosting, etc.)
+* Trying different classifiers besides random forests (logistic regression, gradient boosting, etc.)
-* Use Latent Dirichlet Allocation (LDA) to find latent topics.
+* Using Latent Dirichlet Allocation (LDA) to improve latent topics.
-* Collect up-to-date retention information to find out if the model is predictive of actual retention (not just planned retention).
+* Collecting up-to-date retention information to find out if the model is predictive of actual retention (not just planned retention).